-CES 2019: Tech show isn’t immune from government shutdown
+CES 2019: Tech show isn’t immune to government shutdown

-LAS VEGAS (AP) — The CES 2019 gadget show is revving up in Las Vegas, but even technology’s biggest trade event isn’t immune to the effects of the partial government shutdown.
+LAS VEGAS (AP) — The CES 2019 gadget show is revving up in Las Vegas.
+Here are the latest findings and observations from Associated Press reporters on the ground as technology’s biggest trade event gets underway.

+Even the world’s largest tech conference is feeling the effects of the U.S. government shutdown.

-Organizers said Saturday that several scheduled government speakers have canceled their travel plans.
-These include Ajit Pai, head of the Federal Communications Commission, and at least nine other federal officials.
+Organizers of the CES gadget show said Saturday that some scheduled government speakers have canceled their travel plans.
+The sprawling consumer-electronics show opens to attendees on Tuesday in Las Vegas.

-Transportation Secretary Elaine Chao is still planning to deliver a keynote talk Wednesday on federal initiatives to advance drone technology and self-driving vehicles.

-The technology extravaganza opens to attendees on Tuesday.
-Many large tech companies no longer exhibit at CES, but find other ways to make their presence known.
-Apple, for instance, has splayed a huge sign across a high-rise hotel overlooking the conference center.

 Most Read Business Stories